snek-at/TONIC/STYLE_GUIDE.md

 /**
  * This is a multiline header comment.
  */

 /**
  * This is a multiline header comment.
  * It has multiple sentences.
  */

  /*
-  * This is a multiline comment.
+  * This is a multiline comment
   */

  /*